Sultan bin Abdulaziz: Charity works

-Prince Sultan was known as "Sultan the Good" (سلطان الخير) in Saudi Arabia for his generosity.
-He played a role in many charitable works, including providing for the poor and people with special needs.
+Prince Sultan played a role in many charitable works, including providing for the poor and people with special needs.
 He set up and funded the Sultan bin Abdulaziz Al Saud Foundation on 21 January 1995, with the aim of providing humanitarian services and medical services to people unable to afford the expenses.
 With the exception of his private residence and important necessities, he donated his possessions to the foundation.

 The foundation includes the following centers in different countries: